Coronavirus research: Impact on society and the economy

 The DIE is addressing the topic of coronavirus in a number of different ways:

-The DIE Forum on continuing education (in collaboration with the dialog digitalisierung series of events (31 November 2020) will discuss the topic of digitalisation in adult education.
+The DIE Forum on continuing education (in collaboration with the dialog digitalisierung series of events, 01.12.2020) discussed the topic of digitalisation in adult education.
 Experiences from the coronavirus crisis are covered in a number of different settings, including in a panel discussion on “Continuing education under COVID-19 – What next after the spontaneous digitalisation?”.

-The German National Education Report (publication date June 2020, status quo before the pandemic) highlights emerging key developments, for example: how are working and employment conditions and the use of digital media changing in continuing education?
+The German National Education Report (status quo before the pandemic) highlights emerging key developments, for example: how are working and employment conditions and the use of digital media changing in continuing education?

 An online study on media use during the coronavirus crisis is investigating which media are currently being used to look up information about coronavirus and how reliable they are perceived to be.
 One of the focus areas is podcasts.